-Hurricane Ida power outages fueling shortages in groceries and other essentials
+Hurricane Ida power outages lead to shortages in groceries and other essentials

 After distributing dinner in parts of New Orleans, aid workers venture out in SUVs into isolated communities without power to hand-deliver meals and other essentials.

-Aid workers are strategizing, he said, on what kinds of food to distribute in addition to hot meals and sandwiches.
+Aid workers are strategizing, Mook said, over what kinds of food to distribute in addition to hot meals and sandwiches.
 Raw meat can be given out only sparingly; neighborhood barbecues have become a popular way of feeding a whole block of non-shelf-stable protein, while helping cooks avoid preparing meals in already hot kitchens.

 Fresh fruit — World Central Kitchen founder and celebrity chef José Andrés purchased nearly half a million bananas, oranges and grapefruits from local farmers and suppliers — is nutrient-dense and does not have to be refrigerated.
-It also makes for a good breakfast in place of cereal and milk or eggs.
+It also makes for a good breakfast in place of cereal and milk or eggs, Mook said.

 “Even if grocery stores open, that’s not helpful if you don’t have power and you can’t put things in your refrigerator,” he said.
 “A box of groceries is not going to be helpful when they can’t keep anything cold or they can’t cook anything.”